 In all unsupervised estates, the Personal Representative shall, within two (2) months of appointment, either: (1) file an inventory conforming with the requirements of I.C.
 29-1-7.5-3.2(b), or (2) file a verified certification that an inventory conforming with the requirements of I.C.
 29-1-7.5-3.2 has been prepared and is available to be furnished to distributees on request.

-LR84-PR00-4 Maximum Fee Guidelines for Estate Lawyer and Personal Representative
+LR84-PR00-4 Fee Guidelines for Estate Lawyer and Personal Representative

 The Vigo County Superior Courts have adopted these fee guidelines in an effort to achieve uniformity in determining a fair and reasonable fee in supervised estates and to ensure that fair and reasonable fees are incurred in unsupervised estates.
 Every attorney and personal representative has an obligation to request a fee which is fair and reasonable for the work performed, taking into account relevant criteria, including the Rules of Professional Conduct applicable to attorneys admitted to practice law in the State of Indiana.
 A request for fees should not exceed the fees authorized in these guidelines unless extraordinary circumstances exist.
 In those circumstances involving uncomplicated estates, fees should be less than those listed in these guidelines.
 Fees must always bear a reasonable relationship to the services rendered.